 Increasing positive youth outcomes requires strategic partnerships between educators and both in-school and out-of-school youth service providers.
 Social, emotional, and academic gains are interconnected and built on strong relationships.

-We bring together these difference groups and community stakeholders with a focus on equity, continuous improvement, and collective impact.
+We bring together educators and other community stakeholders with a focus on equity, continuous improvement, and collective impact.

 Social Emotional Learning Collaborative: A community of practice using social emotional learning and early warning indicator student-level data to inform programming in out-of-school-time settings across Franklin County.